 The three different types of WeChat account Subscription, Service & Enterprise.
 Service is the most effective for most businesses because it allows for push notifications to reach followers.

 Subscription is more suited if you are regularly producing content (e.g. an e-mag/news service).
 Most sales businesses opt for service accounts in China.

 Weibo now boasts over 500 million monthly active users it’s a very targeted platform in terms of ad opportunities + boasts the majority of China’s influencers.

-What’s the main points of Weibo marketing strategy?
+What are the main points of Weibo marketing strategy?

 - Weibo offers DSP/Fan Tunnel Posts/Search Result advertising